robstave/angular2-training/session-one/page3.md

 ## An exercise

-Edit the css and and html so that.
+We will edit the css and and html so that.

-   * usa is top component
+   * Usa is the top component
-   * usa contains Texas and Pennsylvania
+   * Usa contains Texas and Pennsylvania
    * Texas has a red border, penn has the blue.
    * Dallas is purple and within Texas